adventure-island/tensorlab/README.md

 * Use **Anaconda** to setup your development environment, it will make your development and model training life much easier
 * Use GPU for training when you train set gets large
 * Use external tool like **Tablaeu** to visualize model learning progress based on the data in **model_fit_<model_id>.csv**, another approach for visualization is to add callback in **Utils.py** to activate Tensowflow's **Tensorboard**, see commented code in **Utils.py**
+* Interested in invoking Amazon SageMaker DeepAR endpoint using Java and visualizing the response in real time? see [Spring Boot Template for Amazon SageMaker DeepAR Endpoint Integration](https://github.com/adventure-island/springboot-deepar-template)